The Importance of Self Care in a Healthy Happy Life.

 Build a Support Circle.
 Surround yourself with people who reinforce your growth and not your derailment.

 Remember.
-You don't want a lot of relationships you want meaningful ones.
-It's not a popularity contest.
-It's about being seen, heard, and valued.
+You do not want a lot of relationships, you want meaningful ones.
+It is not a popularity contest.
+It is about being seen, heard, and valued.

 7. Spiritual Self Care.

 Spiritual self care allows you to move away from the craziness of life and tap back into a sense of purpose, peace, and perspective.
-It's not about religion although it can be; it's about connecting with what gives your life depth.
+It's not about religion, although it can be.
+It is about connecting with what gives your life depth.

 Why does it matter?